How do I decolonize my curriculum and pedagogical practices in meaningful and respectful ways?

 - Cultural Protocols, Relational and Ethical Engagement with Elders and Community

-You can refer to our Tips on Decolonizing your Pedagogy and Curriculum to help you get started.
+You can refer to our Strategies for Decolonizing Curriculum and Pedagogy to help you get started.

-The Centre for Teaching and Learning invites you to contact the Indigenous Curriculum and Pedagogical Advisor and our Curriculum Development team for an initial consultation.
+The Centre for Teaching and Learning invites you to contact Donna Goodleaf, Director, Decolonizing Curriculum and Pedagogy and our Curriculum Development team for an initial consultation.